bleedx-93/Camus/README.md

-[Notice] When you trying to test the tool remember to move the mouse cursor.If in 5 seconds to mouse cursor didn't move the program would terminates itself.
+[Notice] When you trying to test the tool remember to move the mouse cursor.If in 5 seconds the mouse cursor didn't move the program would terminates itself.